Jump to topic

 Uncorrected underbites can result in sleep apnea disorder, which is linked to mouth breathing and heavy snoring.
 A blockage in the upper airway while sleeping causes the disorder, which results in breathing that repeatedly “stops” and “starts.”

 These conditions are more common in overbites than in underbites.
-However, they can occur in underbites if the cause of the underbite is an abnormally small maxilla and small airway.
+However, they can occur in underbites if the cause of the underbite is an abnormally small upper jaw and small airway.

 Other complications of untreated underbites include:

 If a baby is born with a severe underbite, a growth modification device helps position their jaw correctly early on.
 Some underbites form due to birth defects, such as a cleft lip and palate.
-The earlier you seek treatment for your child’s underbite, surgery will not be necessary later in life.
+The earlier you seek treatment for your child's underbite, the less likely surgery will be necessary later in life.

 If a severe underbite isn’t noticeable or present at birth, orthodontists recommend waiting until your child turns seven years of age to seek treatment.
 Around this age, primary teeth shed and permanent teeth begin to erupt.